joergschultzelutter/mowas-pwb/README.md

-# dapnet-pwb
+# mowas-pwb
-DAPNET personal warning beacon.
-Pulls data from the German MOWAS site and pushes it to the user's DAPNET account.
+MOWAS personal warning beacon via DAPNET and Telegram.
+Pulls data from the German MOWAS site and pushes it to the user's DAPNET and Telegram account.

     Blah